sara-sabr/technology-budgeting/handbook.md

 #### Key questions

 - Are there identified and trained government employees (not contractors) that will serve as dedicated and empowered product owners to set direction, prioritize, and oversee the work of the development team?
-- Is there a chain of support for this new approach within the agency all the way up to the governor’s office, central IT, legal and procurement offices, as well as the legislature?
+- Is there a chain of support for this new approach within the organization all the way up to the ministers’s office, central IT, legal and procurement offices, as well as the legislature?
 Are any of those stakeholders able to block adoption of this new approach?
 If so, what is the path to escalating issues, ensuring alignment, and preventing those internal blockers from putting the project at risk?
-- How is the agency taking responsibility for leading the project and owning the results, rather than trying to outsource risk to a vendor through the contracting process?
+- How is the organization taking responsibility for leading the project and owning the results, rather than trying to outsource risk to a vendor through the contracting process?

 ### Procure services, not software